 Tips on How To Get a YouTube Sponsor

-My last point all about brand deals and sponsorships on YouTube is so important.
+My last point is that brand deals and sponsorships on YouTube are so important.
 You want to make sure that you listen to this because these are pitfalls that you want to avoid when working with brands.

 1. Be Realistic

 When you’re looking for a sponsor for your YouTube channel, be realistic.
 It’s our tendency to think that we are worth so much more than we are, but you want to really stick with these numbers on the influencer marketing platforms because these are tried and true.

 And just remember, it’s a starting place.
 You can go up from there, especially as you have more brand deals and more proof to show to future brands under your belt.

 Another thing you want to avoid are companies that will send you their product in exchange for you doing an entire video, all about their product.

 There are plenty of companies that are kind of shady and there’s nothing in it for you.
 They are just looking for easy ways to get reviews for their product.
 And this could end up hurting your channel in the long run, especially if it’s a totally random product that doesn’t relate to your channel or your audience at all.